 Cercis canadensis 'Forest Pansy'

-redbud 'Forest Pansy'
+eastern redbud 'Forest Pansy'

-'Forest Pansy' is a large deciduous shrub or small, often multi-stemmed, tree.
+A large deciduous shrub or small, often multi-stemmed, tree.
 Leaves to 12cm in width, broadly heart-shaped, deep red-purple turning shades of orange, bronze and red-purple in autumn.
 Small, bright-pink flowers appear in clusters on bare stems before the leaves in spring.
 Grown mainly for striking foliage effects

 Ultimate height4–8 metres

 Cercis are deciduous shrubs or small trees with heart-shaped leaves and clusters of bright pink pea-flowers opening before or with the leaves, followed by flattened, deep purple pods